Surfing

 Just outside of Houston, Galveston has one of the best beaches in Texas for learning to surf.
 Miles of beach breaks stretch across four piers, which protect new surfers from choppy currents.

 Once you have the basics down from practicing at Galveston Beach, you can also take your longboard to the Galveston Channel, where "tanker surfing" originated in the '60s.
 Surfers follow oil tankers and other water vessels, then ride along the waves they generate as they pick up speed.
-Surf shops like Southern Spears, Strictly Hardcore, and Beach Break speckle the shoreline with supplies and surf accessories.
+Surf shops like Southern Spears, Strictly Hardcore, and Ohana Surf & Skate speckle the shoreline with supplies and surf accessories.
+Ohana Surf & Skate also offers rental options for as low as $25 a day.
+Choose the historic Gran Galvez to extend your surf stay with a luxurious beachfront experience.
+What surfer wouldn’t want to simply wake up and run to the waves?

 06